 - The National Labor Relations Act (NLRA)

-- Federal and state discrimination cases based on race, sex, age, religion, and disability or genetic information
+- Federal and state discrimination cases based on race, religion, sex, age, and disability

 - Claims of sexual harassment